JavaGT/wearetheuniversity.org/source/blog/2024/09/20/atlas-on-campus.md

 - **As of 2020, Atlas Network had assets of $15,450,264.[97]**

 # Koch family

+I will note here one of the key organisations of the Koch family, the Heritage Foundation, is the same organisation behind [Project 2025](https://en.wikipedia.org/wiki/Project_2025).

 [Koch family Wikipedia Page](https://en.wikipedia.org/wiki/Koch_family)
 - Bill Koch [...] particularly opposing the Obama administration's **climate change** program
 - Brothers Charles and David who have become famous for their activity in American politics [...].